FTCLib/FTCLib/readme.md

 Project led by Jackson Isenberg and the Alpharetta Robotics Club

-Logo produced by Team RO037
+*Logo produced by Team RO037*

-FTCLib is the FTC library to end all libraries.
-By porting features from wpilib for FRC, FTCLib makes the use of advanced systems extremely easy for even rookie programmers.
-This wiki will teach you how to use the library and what each class means and represents.
-There is also a Gitbook and Java docs for an even greater learning experience.
+FTCLib is a library designed to be the only library you'll need for FTC programming.
+The project was initially meant to be a port of WPILib, which is the standard programming library for FRC that almost all teams use.
+However, with FTC, there are a ton of libraries that not many people have heard about, especially rookie teams who are just starting.
+The goal of FTCLib is to improve the initial programming experience for new members as well as greatly enhance the efficiency of code for veterans.

+Please read the documentation and the rest of the README before you get started with the library.

 FTCLib documentation - <https://ftclib.gitbook.io/ftclib>